-It was probably built in about 1840 on land owned by Lord Salisbury.
+It was probably built in about 1840 in Pump Yard, which was close to Butterfield Yard.
+The yard consisted of 18 properties, most of which were owned by Lord Salsibury.
 It was a two-storey building with its own privy (shared by many others) in an area where the drainage left much to be desired.

 The earliest reference is 1844, and the provider, Mr Haggar, died by 1866.
 There were a few members of the Haggar family in Hertford at the time, one of them being the mayor from about 1852 till about 1857.

 Information is found from a handful of incidental references in contemporary newspapers.
 There are no references in the usual sources.
-The best way of illustrating this article is to quote the articles.
+The best way of illustrating this article is to quote some of the articles.

 The 1844 reference sets the tone.
 ‘In a Yard at the back of the almshouses there is a privy in a most filthy state, which is common to many families, and it ought immediately to be repaired.
 The owners are said to be Mr Haggar, and Mr Nicholls’.